Kaminey: Development

 During a scriptwriting workshop held by Mira Nair in 2005, Cajetan Boy, a Kenyan writer from Nairobi, showed Vishal Bhardwaj a script about twin brothers from the city's slums and the events that occur in their lives during a 24-hour period.
 Bhardwaj liked Boy's approach to the script; Nair and Bhardwaj discussed it and thought it was a typical Bollywood masala film.
 Boy sent Bhardwaj another draft of his script.
 Three years later, Bhardwaj asked Boy to sell him the idea, and he later bought the script for US$4,000.
 Bhardwaj revisited the idea and added some Bollywood elements and a dark, serious side to the script.
-He worked on the original idea with writers Sabrina Dhawan, Abhishek Chaubey and Supratik Sen. He included Dhawan in writing the screenplay because as he thought she would give it a "solid structure".
+He worked on the original idea with writers Sabrina Dhawan, Abhishek Chaubey and Supratik Sen. He included Dhawan in writing the screenplay as he thought she would give it a "solid structure".
 Bhardwaj said that during the writing of the screenplay, most of the original ideas were changed and the climax was "Indianized".
 His re-worked version now included one brother with a stammer and the other with a lisp.
 Bhardwaj said that despite the complicated structure, Kaminey is "anything but arty" and could not alienate audiences in any part of India, and that it is a simple story but with a complicated structure.
 Dhawan said that the film's script was complex and has multiple stories which required excessive writing and rewriting to make each character sound distinct.

 The media showed concern over the film's title, deeming it "odd", and some people were shocked because of the title, which can be translated into English as "mean".
-However, the makers said that "kaminey" is not a negative term and is actually a term of endearment.
+However, the makers said that is not a negative term and is actually a term of endearment.
 According to Bhardwaj, the idea for the title came from a scene from Gulzar's Ijaazat (1987), in which the lead actor (Naseeruddin Shah) refers to the actress in a loving manner; it was the first time that he heard the word used that way.
 Bhardwaj told Rediff, "when the script of this film was written, it was like discovering your own mean side.
 The format of the film is of a caper and all the characters in this film, excluding one, has an agenda.
 So I thought it was an apt title for the film".